 The discussion of divorce must occur in a private location.
 Your home is the best option, not somewhere out in public.
 This undertaking is a private matter for only you and your spouse to take part in until it’s time to tell the rest of your family.
 At the same time, you shouldn’t have this discussion when your children are home.
 They should not learn of the divorce in this manner, especially if the two of you will be fighting, screaming, crying, and arguing over what led to the conclusion.
 Framing the discussion in this manner is an integral part of how to say you want a divorce.

-Filing for Divorce?
-Speak with an Attorney Today
+Speak with a Brooklyn Divorce Attorney Today

 If you are ready to file for divorce in New York, it’s time to speak to an experienced and skilled family law attorney about your situation.
 A divorce can take its toll on your emotions, health, and finances.
 It’s best to have a seasoned attorney represent you throughout the entire process.
 Call the office of Brian D. Perskin & Associates P.C. at 718-875-7584 to schedule a free initial consultation with a member of our distinguished team.